 You should also familiarise yourself with Barnardo's intranet, Inside Barnardo's.
 It is your one-stop-shop for all relevant information, including copies of policies, procedures, forms and guidelines referred to throughout this handbook.
-You will also find on Inside Barnardo's links to resources such as Workplace which provides useful information from across the Charity, including a people directory, news, events, and organisational updates.
+You will also find on Inside Barnardo's links to resources such as Workplace which provides useful information from across the Charity, including a people directory, news and events.